 Tri Hita Karana

 The Subak system dates back to the 9th century and has shaped the landscape of Bali over the last 2,000 years.
 It reflects the concept of Tri Hita Karana.
-This concept holds the golden trinity of the realm of spirit, the human world and nature.
+This concept holds the golden trinity of the realm of spirit, the human world, and nature.
 The meaning of Tri, three.
 ‘Hita’ means happiness/well-being and ‘Karana’ means the cause.
-Tri Hita Karana means: “Three things causes the creation of happiness and well-being.”
+Tri Hita Karana means: “Three things cause the creation of happiness and well-being.”

 - Parahyangan: The harmonious relationship between a person and God.

 - Pawongan: The harmonious relationship between a person and his neighbor.